reddit/CodableRPC/README.md

 }
 ```

 The included [example project](https://github.com/reddit/CodableRPC/tree/main/Example) demonstrates using CodableRPC to communicate between a UI test and the iOS app under test.
+Notice that the example project declares the `ExampleRPCMethod` enum in a target that is imported by both the app target and the test target, whereas the `RPCMethodPerformable` conformance is declared in a target that is only imported by the app target.
+This setup is necessary to decouple your test target from the dependencies that implement the RPC methods.

 ## Configuration